krisograbek/resources-AI-Engineers/README.md

-# Ultimate resources for aspiring AI Engineers
+# Resources for AI Engineers

 ## Python